MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/_security/index.md

 ## -description

+Provides information about the Windows App SDK header files for security APIs.

+### security.accesscontrol.h

 To create a security descriptor from a list of Package Family Names (PFNs) and access masks, you need these headers:

 * [security.accesscontrol.h](../security.accesscontrol/index.md)